sangit6031hub/ayyappabhajan/content/bloomayyappa.md

 * 9:30 pm - starting from there
 * 12:30 pm - reaching Bloomington

-{% capture text %}Note:
-Swamiyae Saranam Ayyappa!{% endcapture %}
+**12/26:**
-Around 1:00 pm - Mala Vimoshana at Bloomington sai baba temple by Gurusamy.
+* Around 1:00 pm - Mala Vimoshana at Bloomington sai baba temple by Gurusamy.